bparanj/crystal/programming/iac/docs/basics/create-new-user.md

 - **User Exists but Can't Switch**: If you're certain the `deploy` user exists but still face issues switching to it, ensure there are no typos in the username and that the user has not been locked or disabled.
 - **PostgreSQL User vs. Linux User**: Keep in mind the distinction between PostgreSQL users (roles) and Linux system users.
 PostgreSQL users are used to control access within the PostgreSQL system, while Linux users are part of the operating system's user management.
 They can have the same names but are managed separately.

-By following these steps, you should be able to create the `deploy` user on your system and use it as needed, including accessing PostgreSQL.
+By following these steps, you should be able to create the `deploy` user on your system and use it as needed,  accessing PostgreSQL.

 ### Common Errors